dannyVerg/Hateful-Memes-Multiclass-Scripts/README.md

 **STRUCTURE OVERVIEW OF THIS REPOSITORY**

+In the following Jupiter Notebooks no actions required.
+You can just run all cells, then the models will be first trained and after thaht the predictions will be made

 **1. End to End Process for training and making prediction for multimodal classifier** --> https://colab.research.google.com/drive/1KOcK7pEm8So9VaGdTp2lnAB58MAM9A9F#scrollTo=4Nrs8gl47RvV

+The default unit is "Hate Speech Type".
+Hovewer, "Protected Categories" can bee selected by changing the "unit_type" variable

 **2. End to End Process for training and making prediction for Unimodal Text-Only BERT** --> https://colab.research.google.com/drive/1Lc4G7w14x8W62dF4SiFVigTnTInk-PUn#scrollTo=gTUjwxmHGxVm

+To train and make predictions run all cells.
+The models will be saved in "hate_type" folder for "Hate Speech Type" unit or "cat" folder "Protected Categories" unit.
+Predictions will be saved at "hate_type/preds" and "cat/preds".

  **3. End to End Process for training and making prediction for Vision-Only Image-Grid** --> https://colab.research.google.com/drive/1MI2q2-TaD9f4feUILWdUeZMQX3qJ7RmT

+ To train and make predictions run all cells.
+The models will be saved in "hate_type" folder for "Hate Speech Type" unit or "cat" folder "Protected Categories" unit.
+Predictions will be saved at "hate_type/preds" and "cat/preds".

  **4. Download 8 trained models for "Protected Categories" unit** --> https://drive.google.com/drive/folders/1ImGcveePx-yFOP2ugePxZ1R_jDkIjNAj?usp=sharing